Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Problem Setup Assumptions

 PAC-Bayesian generalization bounds involve a so-called posterior distribution, which usually is a \say{data-dependent distribution}.
-Often, this term is left unspecified.
-Yet, as also pointed out by \cite{RKSS2020}, this is an instance of a probability kernel (also called a \say{stochastic}- or \say{Markov kernel}).
-Another commonly used name is \say{regular conditional probability}, following the definition of a regular conditional distribution through probability kernels \citep{C2004, A2008}.
-In our opinion, the notion of a probability kernel is the least ambiguous one, leading to the following definition:
+As also pointed out by \cite{RKSS2020}, this is an instance of a probability kernel (also called a \say{stochastic-} or \say{Markov kernel}):